 8) Click Apply then OK.

 9) Reboot your computer to check to see if the Driver Power State Failure error is gone.
-If this doesn’t work for you, skip to Solution 2.
+If this doesn’t work for you, it’s time to try Solution 2.

-The faulty or corrupted drivers can be the cause.
-Check for the driver status in Device Manager.
+Fulty or corrupted drivers might be what’s causing the issue.
+Check your driver status in Device Manager.
 If you see a yellow mark next to a device, uninstall that device.
-A yellow mark next to the deivce indicates the device driver is missing or corrupted.
-If you do not see yellow marks in Device Manager, skip to Solution 3.
+The yellow mark indicates the device driver is missing or corrupted.
+If you don’t see yellow marks in Device Manager, you can skip to Solution 3.

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.